In today’s post, I’m sharing the ultimate Half Dome hiking guide.

 The first time I tried to climb Half Dome as a kid, I chickened out completely and waited in a pool of tears at the bottom of the cables while my dad and siblings marched up to the top.
 Not my best moment.

-A couple of years after that failed attempt, I still cried a pool of tears at the base of the dome, but my older brother forced me to do it this time.
-He helped (dragged) me up each step of the way to make sure I made it to the top.
+A couple of years after that failed attempt, I still cried a pool of tears at the base of the dome, but my older brother basically forced me to do it–and by that I mean he basically dragged me up each step of the way to make sure I made it to the top.

 I looked up at Tyler and my brother Kyle with wet, squinty eyes and said, “Actually guys, I’m good this year.
 I’ve already done it and I really don’t want to,” wiping snot with my dirt-covered hands and pretending to be nonchalant through my quivering voice.
 Another high moment for me.

-My brother took a quick second to verbally slap me into shape, and Tyler (my hero) assured me that he would stay right behind me the whole way to make sure I didn’t fall.
-I shakily grabbed a pair of leather gloves from the pile and started up the cables.
+My brother took a quick second to verbally slap me into shape, and Tyler assured me that he would stay right behind me the whole way I shakily grabbed a pair of leather gloves from the pile and started up the cables.

 I was right behind my sister-in-law Aerielle who was carrying a 45 lb. backpack (for training) and right in front of my seven-year-old nephew who hadn’t peeped a complaint the entire day.
 If that’s not motivation, I don’t know what it is.